zulfidly/portfolio-v2/README.md

 #### Extra notes:

 - element's resize also triggers `@scroll` ???
-- use of `<ClientOnly>` can speed up rendering if its DOM properties requires window object inputs
+- use of `<ClientOnly>` can speed up rendering if its DOM elements require window object inputs